FreeCodeCampTrondheim/BaWoEngine/README.md

 The string values above are examples of folders where all the JSON-defined modules for your game will lie.
 JSON modules made for the game Golden Hands will be available at this repo for free, to get you started.
+A JSON module folder contains four .json files with the following prefixes:

+* "module_"
+  * describes how the module affects character generation
+* "situations_"
+  * a JSON array of descriptions of situations the module adds to the catalogue
+* "options_"
+  * same as above but for options
+* "forecasts_"
+  * same as above but for forecasts

 After finishing setting up the JSON assets, you'll also have to run these to get your background world up and running: